srhtakeba/github.io/README.md

 ``text-left text-sm-center text-md-right text-lg-justify text-xl-right``

-In this example, extra small screens will have left-aligned text, small screens will have center-aligned text, medium screens will have right-aligned text, and extra large screens will have right-aligned text.
+In this example, extra small screens will have left-aligned text, small screens will have center-aligned text, medium screens will have right-aligned text, large screens will have justified text, and extra large screens will have right-aligned text.

 ### Grid